Monty Ross: Filmmaking

 In 2019, Ross directed The Opera Game, set in the 19th century in New Orleans, LA.
 The film won the Filmmakers Choice award at the 2019 San Diego Black Film Festival.

 Since 2017 Ross has served as the President of Operations for Soulidifly Productions.
 Currently, he is serving as the Filmmaker-in-Residence at Ours Studios LLC, a Decatur, GA-based film production company that is releasing its first historical documentary, "As If We Were Ghosts."
-The 60-minute documentary will debut in June 2022 on Georgia Public Broadcasting.
+The 60-minute documentary debuted June 2022 on Georgia Public Broadcasting.
 Ours Studios is a Black-owned and financed company that produces film and documentaries as well as offers a wide range of production services and spaces.
 In addition, its state-of-the-art studios rentals are designed to make audio, video and livestreams for podcasts and vlogs and has two converted warehouses dedicated for film, video and photography productions.
 “As If We Were Ghosts” is about how the athletic and musical accomplishments of students in Black high schools in Georgia were ignored and erased from history.
+Today, Ross continues developing projects for content creation available on all platforms.
+Additionally, he continues to share his thoughts about his experiences in the film industry and offer suggestions to others about their experiences or career paths at suite57.com.
+Over the last ten years he's picked up the hobby of painting.
+An avid watercolorist he's looking forward to exhibiting his work suite57.com.
+Ross highly recommends emerging filmmakers explore their immigration first to make their content.
+He believes that “after all, AI technologies shouldn't have all the fun of discovering new and exciting ways to tell your audience about stories that are exciting to you.
+Take the opportunity and share your own creative ideas.”